 Beloved Princess Diana of Wales was the face of class, celebrity and timeless beauty before her tragic death in 1997.
 Today, she still remains a cultural and fashion icon as her reputation as Britains most beloved royal remains un-touched.
-Diana’s death was mourned by millions across the world, yet there has always been an air of mystery and conspiracy surrounding the travesty.
-Many believe that the death of Diana was planned.
-Evidence is still being released decades later which suggets that she knew things which would warrant her death.
+Diana’s death was mourned by millions across the world, but there has always been an air of mystery and conspiracy surrounding the travesty.
+Decades later, new evidence, audio tapes and conspiracies continue to surface concerning Diana’s life and death – Even Netflix’s The Crown uses her personal, hidden tapes to shape her character on the show.
+We might all be fascinated by Diana’s destiny and incarnation, so here’s a little insight into the astrology of her death.

 Diana was incarnated as a tender Cancerian soul, with an innovative and problem solving nature.
-With her ascendant in sagittarius, Diana was born a free spirit and natural optimist.
-She was born to be a humanitarian and to serve others (Ascendant at 18°24’.
+With her ascendant in sagittarius, she was born a free spirit and natural optimist.
+Diana was destined to be a humanitarian and to serve others (Ascendant at 18°24’.
 Mars in Virgo).
-This merged well with her hardworking, dedicated and organised nature (Capricorn on the first house) and strong desire to be liked by others.
+This merged well with her hardworking, dedicated and organised nature (Capricorn on the first house), as well as her inner yearning to be liked by others.

-Diana was born to be widely known by the public (natal Sun in 7th House at 9°39′) and under the influence of family and business partners.
+Diana was born to be widely known by the public and under the influence of family and business partners.
+This can be evidenced by her Sun (life force and identity) in her 7th house of one-on-one partnerships.
 She was adored for her charm and flair (Libra Midheaven) and was one of the most famous mothering figures to date (Midheaven at 23°03’).
 Natal Neptune in her 10th house is often a placement that indicates humanitarianism and giving more than what you get back in your career.
 It’s likely that Diana felt unfulfilled.
-While she loved helping others, she didn’t feel comfortable in the home environment that came with her job role.
-With Taurus on the cusp of her 4th house, having a comfortable home life that reflected her roots and values was of upmost importance to her.
+While she loved helping others, she didn’t feel comfortable in the home environment that came with her job title.
+With Taurus on the cusp of her 4th house, having a comfortable home life that reflected both her roots and values was of upmost importance to her.

 It’s important to note that Saturn was retrograde during Diana’s birth.
-This means she felt as though keeping up a proper image, performing as the perfect royal wife and maintaining a good social standing was her duty and responsibility.
+This indicates a strong feeling of duty and responsibility that one struggled to uphold and maintain.
+Diana wanted to be the perfect royal wife and to maintain a good social standing, but would have felt that this was naturally difficult for her no matter how hard she tried.
 She feared letting people down over this, and would keep her concerns and problems hidden.
 There was certainly an air of duality about Diana’s identity and presence (Saturn at 27°48’) in which she had to adapt often and choose the ‘face’ or version of herself to suit her surroundings.

-Transiting Pluto in Sagittarius was square her natal Mars in Virgo (within 1°19’), which quite literally signifies a fight for survival and final notion of power.
+Transiting Pluto in Sagittarius was squared Diana’s natal Mars in Virgo (within 1°19’) on the day of her death which quite literally signifies a fight for survival and final notion of power.
 This aspect screams a forceful death against a dominant opposing force.
 Transiting Uranus at her time of death was tightly conjunct (0°14’) her natal Jupiter in Aquarius in the 7th house.
 This is reflective that Diana was taken from the world far too soon at the hands of her open enemies radical beliefs and ideologies.
 During a Uranian-Jupiter conjunction, the traits of Uranus are expanded and enlarged under the Jupitarian Influence.

 Transiting Mars conjunct Diana’s natal Neptune at 1°55’ Scorpio is an indication of victims of violence and over-boiling anger.
 While this aspect is significant alone, it takes place in the transiting 4th house and Diana’s natal 12th house of endings, collective unconscious and the shadows.
 This aspect is a reflection of turbulent family conditions and skeletons in the closet, which is amplified by Martian influences.